“Circular Strings” – a fractal animation with relaxing electric guitar music

-The soundtrack “Red City Moves” (piano and strings) specially created for the animation is available on some music streaming services.
+The soundtrack is an electric guitar instrumental, of the same name, which is available on some music streaming services.

 Arte Laguna World